Fraunhofer-IIS/libjapi/README.md

 ```

 This will run `clang-format` on all *changes* you commit, gradually reformatting the code base to a more consistent state.

+### Code Coverage
+To test which part of the code is called by tests, use the coverage tool.

+To do so, make sure you have lcov installed and do the following

+    $ mkdir build
+    $ cd build/
+    $ cmake -DCMAKE_BUILD_TYPE=Debug ../
+    $ make coverage

+The result ist displayed in the console.
+Additionally a report is created at "build/coverage/index.html".